kikinho11/kikinho11/README.md

 ## Ending

-I'm starting a carrer as a Data Analyst so expect new repos with R code and other updates to my socials.
+Right now, I'm studying a JavaScript/TypeScript Course so I can start to work as a Full Stack Web Developer

 Have a nice day!